harry2141985/DiffFace/README.md

 default=6000

+### --crop_size
+Input images are aligned and cropped into data/aligned folder, to be processed by the learning models.

+default=512

 ## License
 This licence allows for academic and non-commercial purpose only.
 The entire project is under the CC-BY-NC 4.0 license.